 Trip was organized by: Karibu Safaris in München

 What you should think about prior to departure to Tanzania and Zanzibar:

 Local Currency: Tanzanian shillings, but USD dollars are accepted everywhere.
 If possible, take small USD bills for tips, which are expected in USD.

 Vaccinations: Coming from Germany are no vaccinations – even yellow fever not – prescribed.
 However, the standard vaccinations are recommended, see suggestions Foreign Office.

-Luggage: When traveling in Africa by light aircraft, you should pay attention to “soft” luggage (such as sports bags) and also to the weight restriction (which is often not taken very seriously).
+Luggage: When traveling by small african aircraft, you should pay attention to “soft” luggage (i.e. sports bags) and the weight limit.
 The photo equipment should definitely be taken on board (!)

 Helpful: A small pocket knife and a strong flashlight with spare batteries are often very useful.
 The cell phone flashlight does it too, but often does not shine far enough.

 Clothing: Outdoor clothing (onion principle) for Tanzania and for Zanzibar (similar to our Mauritius Trip) some swimwear and lighter cloths.
 Additionally a pair of hiking boots and a pair of solid sneakers.

 Detailed Travel Report Tanzania and Zanzibar